 Sponsored by Shell

-“We are grateful to Shell for providing this tremendous resource for students to complement discussion sections and TA office hours,” said Department Head Paul Kenis.
+“We are grateful to Shell for providing this tremendous resource for students to complement discussion sections and TA office hours,” said former department head Paul Kenis.
 "Our alumni have shared that this program helped them succeed in our chemical engineering program.”

 “These student tutors are developing strong leadership skills for their futures as they grow as effective mentors, while their peers are able to learn from them to excel in a field with ample opportunities to make a difference,” said Chris Beuerle, Shell lead for engineering recruitment at the University of Illinois.